simphotonics/callback_controller/README.md

 The program above includes a loop in which a callback is run five times.
-The actual callback is passed to the method `delayer.run` and the controller is configured to delay subsequent calls by at least 200 milliseconds and there is a delay of 100 milliseconds between subsequent calls.
+The actual callback is passed to the method `delayer.run` and the controller is configured to delay subsequent calls by at least 200 milliseconds.
+Note that there is a delay of 100 milliseconds between subsequent calls.
 As the console output shows, the callback is *not* run in step 0.
-Instead it is called in step 1 after a delay of 209 ms. The callback is run again in step 3 after a delay of 207 ms and after step 4 after a delay of 202 milliseconds.
+Instead, it is called in step 1 after a delay of 209 ms. The callback is run again in step 3 after a delay of 207 ms. The callback is also run after step 4 following a delay of 202 milliseconds.

 ## Examples